grain-lang/grain/stdlib/uint8.md

 include "uint8"
 ```

-## Conversions
+## Values

-Functions for converting between Numbers and the Uint8 type.
+Functions and constants included in the Uint8 module.

 ### Uint8.**fromNumber**